Badlaa: Reception

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "C+", calling it "a messy episode".
 She argued that it is an example of "magnificently bad television".
-This in turn, makes it somewhat entertaining; VanDerWerff argued that she would "rather watch this episode several times than I would some of those season seven outings where everybody seemed like they would rather be just about anywhere else."
+This in turn, makes it somewhat entertaining; St. James argued that she would "rather watch this episode several times than I would some of those season seven outings where everybody seemed like they would rather be just about anywhere else."
 However, she did compliment the episode's gross-out scares, noting that the beginning was "a pretty great cold open".
 Tom Kessenich, in his book Examinations, was extremely critical of the episode.
 Referring to it as the series' "nadir", he ridiculed the plot and sarcastically labeled the main villain "Butt Munch".
 Paula Vitaris from Cinefantastique gave the episode a negative review and awarded it one star out of four.
 Vitaris, sardonically referring to the episode as "The X(enophobic)-Files", noted that while "the butt-crawler is new, the plot is pure "X-Files generic Monster-of-the-Week."
 Matt Hurwitz and Chris Knowles noted in their book The Complete X-Files that the episode soon became known as the "'Butt Genie' episode" among fans.

 Despite the negativity, several reviews wrote positively of the episode's antagonistic beggar.
 Both TV Guide and UGO Networks listed him amongst the greatest monster-of-the-week characters in The X-Files.
 The UGO review, in particular, noted that the character was "One of the series' more blatant allegories [...], as a legless Indian Mystic [...] literally climbs into his victims to travel where he will. [...]
 Scully and Doggett investigate the bloody goings-on [...] and a gut-wrenching climax, though not entirely successful, still opens up some thorny issues over how we view weakness, deformity, race, and 'otherness.'